VMI Records Management Program

 What is Records Management?

-- The maintenance of currently active, administratively useful, public records
+- The proper maintenance of currently active public records throughout their lifecycle

-- The proper disposition of public records that no longer serve administrative, legal, fiscal, or historical purposes; and
+- The proper disposition of public records that no longer serve administrative, legal, fiscal, or historical purposes

 - The preservation of permanent records.
 These are retained the VMI Archives once they are no longer active in the office of origin.